input-output-hk/cardano-sl/docs/proposals/serialization.md

 value.
 So let's move to U2-U4.

 Current state of CSL-1399 PR aims to cover U4 only, as it was described in the YT task.
-It does it in a wery compact and concise way, though preventing us from implementing U2.
+It does it in a very compact and concise way, though preventing us from implementing U2.
 Decoupling (de)serialization and datatype verification would give us more flexibility to solve U2.
 At least it seems to be.
 Before I move to